d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/naive-bayes.md

 Throughout the previous sections, we learned about the theory of probability and random variables.
 To put this theory to work, let us introduce the *naive Bayes* classifier.
 This uses nothing but probabilistic fundamentals to allow us to perform classification of digits.

 Learning is all about making assumptions.
-If we want to classify a new data point that we have never seen before we have to make some assumptions about which data points are similar to each other.
+If we want to classify a new data example that we have never seen before we have to make some assumptions about which data examples are similar to each other.
 The naive Bayes classifier, a popular and remarkably clear algorithm, assumes all features are independent from each other to simplify the computation.
 In this section, we will apply this model to recognize characters in images.

 ```{.python .input}
 %matplotlib inline